chiffa/BioFlow/dev_log.rst

 On the table:
 -------------

+- TODO: perform the explicit background pass for BioKnowledge as for the Interactome

 <Documentation>

- - TODO: [DOC] pass and APIdoc all the functions and modules
+ - DONE: [DOC] pass and APIdoc all the functions and modules

+ - TODO: [DOC] document all the possible exceptions that can be raised

- - TODO: [SANITY] remove all old dangling variables and code (deprecated X)
+ - DONE: [SANITY] remove all old dangling variables and code (deprecated X)

  - TODO: [DOC] Document the proper boot cycle of the application
     - $BIOFLOWHOME check, use the default location (~/bioflow)